mg747/band/README.md

 ### Code

--   The hero image code came from this [Tumblr](https://tumblr.com)
+-   The Hero image neon text effect code was copied and modified from this [CSS Tutorial](https://freefrontend.com/css-glow-text-effects)

+-   Home page table, Discography column cards and Social Media icon css code were copied and modified from [w3schools](https://www.w3schools.com)

--   [Bootstrap4.5:](https://getbootstrap.com/docs/4.5/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   Bootstrap Library was used throughout the project mainly to make site responsive using the Bootstrap Grid System [Bootstrap4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/)

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)

 ### Content

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

--   All Images, Audio and Videos copyrights belongs to the artist and/or organisation mentioned on code comments.
+-   All Images, Audio and Video copyrights belongs to the artist and/or organisation mentioned in code comments.

 ### Acknowledgements

--   My Mentor for his continuous helpful feedback.
+-   My Mentor Dick Vlaanderen for his helpful guidiance and feedback.

 -   Tutor support at Code Institute for their support.